Pranavcr07/Library-Management-System/README.md

 6)text file(stock.txt)
       In this section the user needs to input the data like name of the book, author, quantity and cost.

-This project makes it easy for the library to keep the records of books, borrowing and returning of books in a digital way.
+This project makes it easy for the library to keep the records of books, borrowing and returning of books in a digital way...